As U.S. Confronts Russia, Trump's Admiration Of Putin Is Consistent

 But not long after, Trump was heavily criticized for saying Putin wasn't going into Ukraine, even though his country had already annexed Crimea.
 The Republican nominee also repeated his praise of Putin as "a leader far more than our president has been" at a national security town hall in early September.

 One of the most memorable clashes in Trump's debates with Hillary Clinton was when the Democratic nominee accused him of being a "puppet" of Russia.
-Trump shot back, "No puppet.
+Trump shot back: "No puppet.
 No puppet.
 You're the puppet."
 He often criticizes the so-called "reset" with Russia that Clinton led in the early days of the Obama administration, even as Trump himself repeatedly has called for friendlier relations with Moscow.

 With three weeks until Inauguration Day, Trump has increasingly used his Twitter feed to weigh in on foreign policy — violating usual protocols where the winner of an election avoids interfering in the foreign policy actions of the sitting president.